 Beginning in the 2019-20 school year, there will be three Highly Capable (HC) pathways for students entering 9th grade.
-The IBX program at Ingraham is an optional pathway.
-Students in an high school HC pathway high school in 2018-19 will be grandfathered in their current pathway school.
+Ingraham is an optional pathway.
+Students in a high school HC pathway in 2018-19 will be grandfathered in their current pathway school.